amannj/comtradeRggregator/README.md

 ### `build_Comtrade()`

 Sometimes you might want to rebuild a data set using the temporary data files you downloaded from Comtrade.
+For example, you can use function `build_Comtrade()` whenever you have a very large data query which you would like to run over multiple days (and turn off your computer in the meantime) before building the finale Comtrade data base.
+In such a case you would set `rm.temporaryFiles = FALSE` when running `download_Comtrade()` and then, after you have run all your queries, you would then point `build_Comtrade()` to the location of all your temporary data files.
+A more practical example is provided in the next paragraph.

 Recall that when downloading the data frame `mirrX_AT_DE` we triggered the option `rm.temporaryFiles = FALSE` and R told us that the temporary file will be stored in:

     system.file("data/tmp", package = "comtradeRggregator")